BMW Z4 Review & Prices

 Reliability and problems

 The BMW Z4 gets the same three-year, unlimited mileage warranty as the rest of the company’s range.
-That’s not bad, with most companies offering a similar timeframe but with limited mileage.
-All ‘approved used’ models come with a 12-month manufacturer warranty, and you can pay for longer coverage if desired.
+That’s on par with a Porsche Boxster, and all ‘approved used’ models come with a 12-month manufacturer warranty, and you can pay for longer coverage if desired.

 Buy or lease the BMW Z4 at a price you’ll love